candi-date-xyz/candi-date/README.md

     * financially dis-incentivize the types of orgs that use 'traditional' job boards for smishing, spam and/or unpaid internships.
     * prevent anybody being insulted by offers such an unpaid internship that requires a PhD and 5 years of experience just to apply.  <-- these can stay on the old job boards.

-The 𝓒and𝖎-𝔇⍺𝑡𝑒s process will make sourcing humans easier & maybe even a bit fun for both parties by gamifying the engagement.
+The 𝒞andꭵ-𝔇⍺𝑡𝑒s process will make sourcing humans easier & maybe even a bit fun for both parties by gamifying the engagement.

-The approach requires Employers (or Recruiters) to have steak'd 🥩 in-game currency for the 𝓒and𝖎-𝔇⍺𝑡𝑒.
+The approach requires Employers (or Recruiters) to have steak'd 🥩 in-game currency for the 𝒞andꭵ-𝔇⍺𝑡𝑒.
 The steak must get bigger as more alignment is found and after each interview a portion of the stake is carried forward, returned to the company and/or paid to the individual(s) who are applying.  see [notes/tokenomics.md]() for a discussion of the game mechanics (seeking comments)

 Asynchronous cohorts encourages fast & timely answers to questions (via supervised or unsupervised agents).
-Agents can access the historical answers for training,  and use that information to best decide if the individual or company they represent is qualified/interested before submitting a 𝓒and𝖎-𝔇⍺𝑡𝑒 proffer to the other party.
+Agents can access the historical answers for training,  and use that information to best decide if the individual or company they represent is qualified/interested before submitting a 𝒞andꭵ-𝔇⍺𝑡𝑒 proffer to the other party.

-Think of 𝓒and𝖎-𝔇⍺𝑡𝑒 like an online decentralized blockchain job-fair in a free-market society.
+Think of 𝒞andꭵ-𝔇⍺𝑡𝑒 like an online decentralized blockchain job-fair in a free-market society.

 ## Fair Unbiased Skills based Robo-screening

-𝓒and𝖎-𝔇⍺𝑡𝑒s is NOT a recruiting service, and Recruiters can use 𝓒and𝖎-𝔇⍺𝑡𝑒 on behalf of employers they represent.
+𝒞andꭵ-𝔇⍺𝑡𝑒s is NOT a recruiting service, and Recruiters can use 𝒞andꭵ-𝔇⍺𝑡𝑒 on behalf of employers they represent.

-𝓒and𝖎-𝔇⍺𝑡𝑒s does NOT tell companies who to hire, it simply acts as a faster, parallelized, cognitive search & match-maker in the cloud.  𝓒and𝖎-𝔇⍺𝑡𝑒s informs both parties WHY they should talk, or why they aren't a good fit.
+𝒞andꭵ-𝔇⍺𝑡𝑒s does NOT tell companies who to hire, it simply acts as a faster, parallelized, cognitive search & match-maker in the cloud.  𝒞andꭵ-𝔇⍺𝑡𝑒s informs both parties WHY they should talk, or why they aren't a good fit.

 Building machine agents to do a lot of the small-talk aspects for both parties and provide transcripts .. have you ever heard the expression "I'll have my people talk to your people?" .. this is the same idea, except we're using cognitive agents instead of people.

 The present-day search-interview-hire process has substantial systemic wasteful duplicative-effort, it's slow and HR people are really poor at qualifying technical candidates.
 Too much energy goes into human level scanning, qualifying, hiring & reviewing employment offers.
 The whole process is absurdly wasteful and full of human prone selection bias.

-## Why use 𝓒and𝖎-𝔇⍺𝑡𝑒 to finding good roles & technical people?
+## Why use 𝒞andꭵ-𝔇⍺𝑡𝑒 to finding good roles & technical people?

 Searching for a role or person should not be a full-time job (certainly there are better things a person could be doing in that time such as painting, poetry, or programming).
 The collective cost feels untenable, it is a burden to humanity perpetuated on us all by a pox of outdated inept antiquated HR practices.

 Ultimately good people stay in bad jobs for a number of reasons including the pain of finding a better/different job -- this only masks a bigger problem in our society.

-𝓒and𝖎-𝔇⍺𝑡𝑒 Crypto-Mint & Coin-Op Co. will both automate & asynchronously parallelize the processing.
+𝒞andꭵ-𝔇⍺𝑡𝑒 Crypto-Mint & Coin-Op Co. will both automate & asynchronously parallelize the processing.
 The automation will reduce the costs for companies & unrecoverable time for candidates by eliminating the toil.

 The practices are designed to reward good actors and nominally punish bad actors.